Basic Approach

 ENEOS has established the ENEOS Learning Platform, an online learning support system for autonomous employee career development.
 Employees may select training courses and use the system freely for a certain period of time.
 The Company subsidizes 50% of the cost if certain requirements are met.

-One of the people strategies in the third Medium-Term Management Plan includes a target of at least 1,500 users of the system.
-In fiscal 2023, the system had 800 users.
+As part of the people strategies in the third Medium-Term Management Plan, we set a target of having more than 1,500 users of the system over the three years from fiscal 2023 to fiscal 2025.
+The number of users totaled 1,205 over the two years from fiscal 2023 to fiscal 2024, already exceeding the target in terms of the rate of progress.
 Comments about the system included, “I was able to choose from a variety of training programs and learn on my own.”

 Development of Digital (DX) Talent